DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 *In the next chapter, we'll explore the practical steps for building and joining conscious flotillas in your own life and community.*

+# Chapter 35: Lifeboat And Flotilla

-# Chapter 35: The Lifeboat and the Flotilla
+### Chapter 35: The Lifeboat and the Flotilla

 *Dr. Sarah Tyra stood before the assembled team in their final meeting, holding a printed email that had arrived that morning.
 It was from Dr. Andrew Wilson, a theologian who had somehow learned of their research and had written a detailed critique of their framework.*